-Claudia is often pre-occupied with how to move through, deal with and oppose systems of oppression.
+Claudia is often preoccupied with, how to move through, deal with, process and oppose systems of violence.

 Elinor Rowlands uses experimental film, poetic voice and gathered sound as vessels to defy systemic barriers that prevent disabled artists from showing art.
 She is provocative in the way she uses these vehicles in a visceral and immersive way to tell stories from marginalised voices.
 Her neuro diverse experience shines boldly in the way she edits sound and images and combines them with her own voice.
 Her work has been described as evocative, beautiful and moving, often showing life from the disenfranchised in a way that is elegant and not in a way that repels audiences from the subject but draws them in to empathise because for so many who have grown up with ableist attitudes ingrained in society, it is difficult for them to see barriers that exist to weaken the outsider voices.
 For equality and diversity to occur, barriers need to be knocked down, attitudes need to change and fear needs to be challenged, because it is from empathy that connection and vitality can truly happen.